RISK + PLAYSPACE DESIGN

 Children spend a significant portion of their childhood in early years settings and primary schools.
 Therefore these spaces should support children’s learning and innate desire to explore, imagine, be curious and play.

 To support educators in providing the best learning environment they can, we’ve developed a range of resources below.
-Our educator’s membership launched in October 2017, has a host of tools to optimise your space’s potential and take learning outcomes even further.
+Our educator’s membership launched in October 2017.
+It has a host of tools to optimise your space’s potential and take learning outcomes even further.